steph-xue/auctions/README.md

 ## How It Works

-Every page extends a shared Bootstrap layout, keeping the navigation bar and overall structure consistent across the site.
-Interactive elements such as the navigation bar rely on Bootstrap's built in JavaScript components.
-The core functionality of the application, including bidding, commenting, and updating a watchlist, is handled by Django through standard forms that are submitted and processed entirely on the backend before the page reloads with the updated result.
-Listings, bids, comments, categories, and watchlist relationships are all stored as related records in a SQLite database through Django's models, with each listing referencing its current highest bid, category, and owner.
+Listings, bids, comments, categories, and watchlist relationships are each represented as their own model in Django, connected so that a listing can reference its current highest bid, category, and owner directly.
+The core functionality of the application, including bidding, commenting, and updating a watchlist, is handled through standard forms that are submitted and processed entirely on the backend before the page reloads with the updated result.
+A shared Bootstrap layout keeps the navigation bar and overall structure consistent across every page, and interactive elements such as the navigation bar rely on Bootstrap's built in JavaScript components.
+All of this data is stored in a SQLite database, so a listing's status, current highest bid, and comments stay accurate as users interact with it.

 <br>